Welcome to today's edition of the Rush 24-7 podcast.

 I can't teach school anymore.

-And on Sunday, uh actually it was front page article down in the bottom, right hand corner, sixteen thousand Republicans switched parties Tuesday in Cuyahoga County, and it goes on to say, uh, in about the third paragraph, that um some of those who changed, it's difficult to say how many, quote, could be in trouble with the law.
+And it goes on to say in about the third paragraph that some of those who changed, it's difficult to say how many, quote, could be in trouble with the law.

 At least one member of the Cuyahoga County Board of Elections wants to investigate some Republicans who may have crossed party lines.

-Only to influence which Democrat would face presumed Republican nominee in McCain in November.
+Only to influence which Democrat would face presumed Republican nominee McCain in November.

 Those who crossed lines were supposed to sign a pledge card vowing allegiance to their new party.